maxwolf621/DesignPattern/Iterator and Composite.md

 - we use an internal iterator inside the Menu class to recursively to print the tree structure (of menus), because of that we actually have less control to iterate over components

 ## Discussion

-the Composite Pattern takes the Single Responsibility design principle and trades it for transparency.
+The Composite Pattern takes the Single Responsibility design principle and trades it for transparency.

+> One Single Responsibility
+> 一個類別只能有一個改變的原因。你做你該做的事，我做我該做的事。你我互不干擾(e,g. menuItem and menu)

 > Transparency
 > **By allowing the Component interface to contain the child management operations and the leaf operations**.
-> A client can treat both composites(Menu) and leaf nodes(MenusItem) uniformly; so whether an element is a composite or leaf node becomes transparent to the client(client have no further details about them).
+> A client can treat both composites(Menu) and leaf nodes(MenusItem) uniformly; so whether an element is a composite node or leaf becomes transparent to the client(client have no further details about them).

-Now given we have both types of operations in the Component class, we lose a bit of safety because a client might try to do something inappropriate or meaningless on an element (like try to add a menu to a menu item).
+Given we have both types of operations in the Component class, we lose a bit of safety because a client might try to do something inappropriate or meaningless on an element (like try to add a menu to a menu item).

 This is a design decision; we could take the design in the other direction and separate out the responsibilities into interfaces.
-This would make our design safe, in the sense that any inappropriate calls on elements would be caught at compile time or run-time, but we’d lose transparency and our code would have to use conditionals and the instanceof operator.
+- This would make our design safe, in the sense that any inappropriate calls on elements would be caught at compile time or run-time, but we’d lose transparency and our code would have to use conditionals and the `instanceof` operator.

 ## A Composite Iterator (External Iterator)
 To have more control for iterating like iterating all the items are vegetarian.